Alberto Santos-Dumont: Last years

 In the book O Que Eu Vi, O Que Nós Veremos, Santos-Dumont transcribed his letters of 1917 to the President of the Republic of Brazil, stressing the need to build military airfields for the Army and the Navy.
 He also pointed out that Brazil was falling behind Europe, the United States and even Argentina and Chile.
 The book also argues for the need to train people in aeronautics, and to make the country technologically independent.

 In 1918 Santos-Dumont bought a small plot of land on the side of a hill in Petrópolis in the Serra Fluminense mountains, and built a small house there filled with mechanical devices, including an alcohol-heated shower of his own design.
 The hill was chosen because of its steep slope, as proof that ingenuity could make it possible to build a comfortable home in that unlikely location.
 After he built it in land given by the government, he spent summers there to escape the heat of Rio de Janeiro, calling it "The Enchanted" because of the Rua do Encanto.
 The steps of the outside stairs are dug alternately to the right and left, to allow people to climb up comfortably.
 The house is now a museum.
 In 1918 he wrote his second work, O que eu vi, o que nós veremos in this house.
-In 1919 he got the United States Minister in Brazil to contact the Assistant Secretary of the Navy Franklin D. Roosevelt, as a way to "lobby" for more aeronautical cooperation between Brazil and the USA.
+In 1919 he got the United States Minister in Brazil to contact the Assistant Secretary of the Navy Franklin D. Roosevelt, as a way to "lobby" for more aeronautical cooperation between Brazil and the US.

 In 1920, Santos-Dumont had a tomb erected for his parents and himself in the São João Batista Cemetery in Rio de Janeiro.
 The tomb is a replica of Saint-Cloud's Icarus.
 Also in 1920, he began an international campaign against the warlike use of aircraft, but without success.

 In 1922, he decorated Anésia Pinheiro Machado, who, during the commemorations of the centenary of Brazil's independence, made the trip from Rio de Janeiro to São Paulo in an aeroplane.
 On 14 May he made his last balloon ascent.
 Also in 1922 he visited friends in France.
 He spent time in Paris, Petrópolis and Cabangu Farm, in his home town.